 Throughout my life, I’ve had countless leaders through sport, education, and family.
 My leadership philosophy is a direct result of the lessons I’ve learned from what to do, and what not to do, from the good and bad leaders I’ve had in my life.
 In addition to that, I am continually working to improve upon my ability to be a positive leader through education, experiences, and honest feedback from the people I am leading.
 My overall goal is to get my athletes to identify their values and live in accordance to those values; to have my athletes focus on their own process; and to get my athletes to define success by remaining persistent in their quest to achieve their goals despite plateaus, adversity, or setbacks.

 I am married to the most amazing person in the world, Shelby Lane.
-We have been married since 2010 and have 2 daughters together: Lucy (6) and Charlotte (3).
+We have been married since 2010 and we have 2 daughters together: Lucy (9) and Charlotte (7).
 My family is the most important thing in the world to me.

-I started wrestling at the age of 5 for the Bella Vista Bronco wrestling club.
-I continued wrestling until I competed for Sierra College and was a California state medalist in high school.
+Back to me...
+I started wrestling at the age of 5 for the Bella Vista Bronco wrestling Club.
+I continued wrestling until I competed for Sierra College and I was a California state medalist in high school when I wrestled for Del Campo.
 I absolutely love the sport of wrestling and follow the high school, college, and international levels of competition very closely.
 I also played football and rugby in high school and played rugby in college for California State University Sacramento where I graduated with a degree in history.
 I received my teaching credential through Sacramento State where I was a student teacher at McClatchy high school.
-I recently completed my Masters degree in Sports Psychology/Positive Coaching from the University of Missouri.
+I completed my Masters degree in Sports Psychology/Positive Coaching from the University of Missouri.
 Go Tigers!

-Outside of teaching and coaching, I love spending time with my family, spending time outdoors, backpacking, camping, hiking, cooking, reading, gardening, music, traveling, fishing, learning, relaxing, exercising, sports, laughing, literature, chess, and art.
+Outside of teaching and coaching, I love spending time with my family, spending time outdoors, backpacking, camping, hiking, playing disc golf, cooking, reading, gardening, music, traveling, fishing, learning, relaxing, exercising, sports, laughing, literature, chess, art, and more.